Joshibbotson/Rock_Paper_Scissors/README.md

 psuedocode:
 - Choice_Player: playerChoice through prompt, function to log playerChoice into a variable through using if and else statements. console log to present player's choice.

 - Choice_Computer: computerChoice through function that uses a variable that returns a random number between 1-3, using if statements to match 1-3 to Rock,Paper,Scissors.
 The variable is logged into a new variable?(possibly the same variable for random number) this variable is then used as the computerChoice variable.
+(NOTE THIS WAS COMPLETED USING AN ARRAY AND GOD DID IT REQUIRE LESS CODE)

 - Scoreboard: Function that takes the variables playerChoice and computerChoice, through if statements determines a winner, the if statement will could be boolean with two options (computerWin (true/false) or playerWin (true/false)).
 E.g. if playerChoice = "Rock" && computerChoice = "Scissors" {let playerWin = true}.
 This will need to be accompanied by another function for if statements? if playerWin = true {console.log = "You Win!"}.